heydudewasus87/chapel-hill-home-valuations/Chapel_Hill_RESULTS.md

 ## The homes that look reasonable

 In a market this stretched, the interesting output is the handful of homes that hold up *even on demanding fundamentals*.
-The most credible (method agreement 2, not data artifacts):
+The most credible:

 - **39 Monteith Dr** (single family, +0.8% gap) — essentially fairly valued; the cleanest "priced about right" home in the set.